Quantum channels and memory effects: Capacities of Quantum Channels

 \subsubsection{Sending bits or qubits on a quantum channel}

-The classical (resp. quantum) capacity $C$ (resp. $Q$) of a quantum channel defined by the CPTP maps~$\Phi^{(n)}$ of Eq.~(\ref{nonanti}) is the maximum rate $R$ at which classical (resp. quantum) information, encoded on a set of quantum carriers, can be sent reliably from the sender Alice to the receiver Bob~\cite{Shor1995}.
+The classical (resp. quantum) capacity $C$ (resp. $Q$) of a quantum channel defined by the CPTP maps~$\Phi^{(n)}$ of Eq.~(\ref{nonanti}) is the maximum rate $R$ at which classical (resp. quantum) information, encoded on a set of quantum carriers, can be sent reliably from the sender Alice to the receiver Bob~\cite{Shor1995} -- see Fig. \ref{fig_capacities}.
 As in the classical setting~\cite{Sh48} the rate is measured as the ratio $R=k/n$ among the number $k$ of bits (resp. qubits) transmitted and the number $n$ of carriers employed (the ``redundancy'' of the code according to Sec.~\ref{sec:codes}).
-Similarly the reliability condition is introduced by requiring that in the asymptotic limit of $k\rightarrow \infty$ the error probability of the procedure will asymptotically vanish (or, equivalently, the fidelity of the transmission will approach unity), while keeping $R$ constant.
+Similarly the reliability condition is introduced by requiring that in the asymptotic limit of $k\rightarrow \infty$ the error probability of the procedure can be made arbitrarily small (or, equivalently, the fidelity of the transmission will approach unity), while keeping $R$ constant.
 In view of these operational definitions, $C$ and $Q$ can be expressed as the following limit~\cite{BS98,B02}